DeepMind technique encourages AI players to cooperate in zero-sum games

-DeepMind, the research division of Alphabet whose work chiefly involves reinforcement learning, an area of AI concerned with how software agents ought to take actions to maximize some reward, published a preprint paper in the past week that greatly improves upon existing work.
+DeepMind — the research division of Alphabet whose work chiefly involves reinforcement learning, an area of AI concerned with how software agents ought to take actions to maximize some reward — published a preprint paper in the past week that greatly improves upon existing work.
 “Learning to Resolve Alliance Dilemmas in Many-Player Zero-Sum Games” introduces an economic competition model with a peer-to-peer contract mechanism that enables the discovery and enforcement of alliances among agents in multi-player games.
 The coauthors say that this sort of alliance formation confers advantages that wouldn’t exist were the agents to go it alone, and that it could unlock the mysteries of the major transitions leading from unicellular organisms to human civilization.

 “Zero-sum games have long guided artificial intelligence research, since they possess both a rich strategy space of best-responses and a clear evaluation metric,” wrote the paper’s contributors.
 “What’s more, competition is a vital mechanism in many real-world multi-agent systems capable of generating intelligent innovations: Darwinian evolution, the market economy and the AlphaZero algorithm, to name a few.”